Public Adjuster Illinois

 Do I have the right to cancel my public adjuster in Illinois?

-The Illinois statutes state that the insured has the option that any such contract which is executed within five business days after the conclusion of the loss-producing occurrence shall be voidable for ten days after execution.
+The Illinois statutes state that the insured has the option that any such contract executed within five business days after the conclusion of the loss-producing occurrence shall be voidable for ten days after execution.
 This has to be stated clearly in the contract.

 The insured can void the contract by notifying the Public Insurance Adjuster in writing by registered mail with return receipt requested to the address shown in the contract; or by personally serving the notice to the adjuster.